kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/pr_review.md

 Once you have resolved all the requested changes in a given review, you can re-request a review from your reviewer.

-Repeat the three above steps until no further changes are needed.
+Repeat the three steps above until no further changes are needed.

-## PR approval and merge
+### Pull request approval and merge

-will almost always be merged immediately, unless extenuating circumstances like codependency with another PR
+Once the change requests are completed, the PR will be approved.
+In most cases, we will immediately merge it.
+In some cases, there may be extenuating circumstances, such as relying on another not-yet-merged PR, that will lead to a delay.
+We'll communicate this in the comments, so you'll know the situation.

+The next step is the release process.